Tonejs/Midi/README.md

         ],
       },

-      channelNumber: Number,          // the ID for this channel; 9 is
+      channelNumber: Number,          // the ID for this channel; 9 and 10 are
                                       // reserved for percussion

       instrumentNumber: Number,       // the ID for this instrument, as defined